AndrewPatsi/CrossDomainLSDomainOne/README.md

 Domain one of cross domain local storage

 Start the code from https://github.com/AndrewPatsi/CrossDomainLSDomainTwo on your localhost:3000, this would be "domain.two".

-The "domain.one" code from this repository work's on https://crossdomainlsdomainonemain.gatsbyjs.io fre hosting.
+The "domain.one" code from this repository work's on https://crossdomainlsdomainonemain.gatsbyjs.io free hosting.

 # The domain.one code